twotoque/twotoque/README.md

 # 🐇 hi i'm derek!

 ## Computer Science w/ UX Design Minor @ Wilfrid Laurier University <br> Graphics Administrative Assistant @ City of Toronto
-I specialize in the intersection of **UX design, front-End Development, and geospatial data**.
+I specialize in the intersection of **UX design, full stack development, and data analysis**.
 I build tools that make data accessible and community-focused.
-Worked on several projects including an [learning management program for a business course](https://www.twotoque.com/bu354), [sustainable transportation research](https://www.twotoque.com/bikeshare), and [playing around with geographic graphs in a park](https://www.twotoque.com/flightpath).
-In my freetime you can find me in the gym, dancing, or skiing!

 * **Website/Portfolio:** [twotoque.com](https://twotoque.com)
 * **LinkedIn:** [linkedin.com/in/dereksong](https://linkedin.com/in/dereksong)
 * **Resume:** [Latest PDF](https://www.twotoque.com/resume)

+Worked on several projects including an [learning management program for a business course](https://www.twotoque.com/bu354), [sustainable transportation research](https://www.twotoque.com/bikeshare), and [playing around with geographic graphs in a park](https://www.twotoque.com/flightpath).
+Currently also trying to make my [fitness bike smarter using machine learning, Apple HealthKit, and a Raspberry Pi Pico](https://github.com/twotoque/smart-bike-resistance-project).
 Previously a Product Designer and Full-Stack Developer at Wilfrid Laurier University's Start-Up Lab, Data Analyst and Developer at Our Greenway Conservatory, and Graphic Designer at TTCriders.
+In my freetime you can find me in the gym, dancing, or skiing!